pulp/pulp/docs/dev-guide/contributing/building.rst

 --disable-push flag.

 If you want to start our Jenkins builder to run the unit tests in all the supported operating systems, you should wait until the build script is finished so that it can push the correct tag to GitHub.
 You can configure Jenkins to run the tests in the git branch or tag that you are building.
 Make sure these pass before publishing the build.

 After the repositories are built, the next step is to merge the tag changes you have made all the way forward to master.
-You will experience merge conflicts with this step if you are building a stream that is not the newest stream.
-Be sure to merge forward on all of the repositories, keeping the changelog entries in chronological order.
-Be cautious not bring the version bumps in the spec file forward!

 .. warning::

    Do not use the ours strategy, as that will drop the changelog entries.
 You must manually resolve the conflicts!

-You may experience conflicts when you push these changes.
-If you do, merge your checkout with upstream.
+You will experience conflicts with this step if you are building a stream that is not the latest stream.
+Be sure to merge forward on all of the repositories, keeping the changelog entries in chronological order.
+Be cautious not to clobber the versions in the spec file!
 Then you can ``git push <branch>:<branch>`` after you check the diff to make sure it is correct.
 Lastly, do a new git checkout elsewhere and check that ``tito build --srpm`` is tagged correctly and builds.

 Updating Versions
 ^^^^^^^^^^^^^^^^^

-Once you have built the package successfully and merged the changelog forward, you should update the versions of all the projects that were just included in the build.
-You will want to update the yaml configuration file that corresponds with the jenkins job that does the nightly builds.
+We use Jenkins to make nightly builds, so once you have built the package successfully and merged the changelog forward, you should update the yaml file that Jenkins uses and bump the versions of all the projects that were included in this build.
 Most likely it is the same file you were using to build the packages in the previous step.
 You can use ``update-version-and-merge-forward.py`` to update the versions.
 This script checks out all the projects and updates the version in the spec file and in all of the setup.py files.

 At this point you can inspect the files to ensure the versions are as you expect.
 You can rerun the script with ``--push`` flag to push the changes to Github.